Wogrim/Python-Notes/readme.md

 stuff = ["red", "yellow", "green", "blue"]
 ```

+- same idea as an 'array' in other languages
 - zero-indexed
 - heterogenous (can have a mix of data types)
 - allows negative index (-1 is last)